Maize: Grain storage

 Drying is vital to prevent or at least reduce damage by mould fungi, which contaminate the grain with mycotoxins.
 Aspergillus and Fusarium spp. are the most common mycotoxin sources, and accordingly important in agriculture.
 If the moisture content of the harvested grain is too high, grain dryers are used to reduce the moisture content by blowing heated air through the grain.
 This can require large amounts of energy in the form of combustible gases (propane or natural gas) and electricity to power the blowers.

 Production

 Maize is widely cultivated throughout the world, and a greater weight of maize is produced each year than any other grain.
 In 2020, total world production was 1.16 billion tonnes, led by the U.S. with 31.0% of the total (table).
 China produced 22.4% of the global total.

+In August 2026, corn futures reached their highest level since July 2023, with prices rising amid expectations of tighter U.S. supplies and strong global demand.
+The U.S. Department of Agriculture's August 2026 World Agricultural Supply and Demand Estimates report lowered its U.S. corn yield forecast to 180.7 bushels per acre.